jericholab/rdl/Design Overview/Design Overview - I2C Shield.md

 - This document refers to the Resistance Data Logger (RDL) system associated with the Jericho RDL PCB revision E2.
 This board is the successor of revision E1 (prototype).
 - The RDL rev E2 hardware is released under the MIT open-source license.
 - The current board revision only works with the corresponding source code version.
 - Allowable wire gauges are written on the silkscreen (AWG 20-26).
-This is the ideal size to avoid wires slipping out.
+This interval is the ideal size to avoid wires slipping out.
 The order of the terminals is also printed (i.e. VCC, GND, SIG, VCC, GND, SIG, etc.)
 - Starting with revision E2, the objective of maintaining at least 50% of the product cost (material and labor) has been abandoned.
 This was a requirement for the ‘Made in Canada’ label, which appeared contrary to the goal of maximizing affordability and access.
 Therefore, an increased number of manufacturing operations are outsourced.
 - In this revision E2, the SMD components are installed at the factory (JLCPCB, China) and THT components are installed in house.
 The later include headers, screw terminals and RJ45 connectors.
 - Long wires (>10m) between the RDL and its sensors will cause significant voltage loss.
 This means that some devices will require a voltage regulator at the other end to make sure that the chip is supplied with the proper voltage.